NOTE: This article about bamboo cars first appeared in 2008. The story was revised in 2021.

 Just as bamboo building materials are growing increasingly common in the construction industry, especially with the new improved techniques for engineered bamboo, it’s also making its way into cars and airplanes.

-Moso Bamboo, a brand of engineered bamboo products, has been supplying Lexus with bamboo material for some of its interior panelling.
+Moso Bamboo, a brand of engineered bamboo products, has been supplying Lexus with bamboo material for some of its interior paneling.
 And BMW is working in partnership with ReNuTeq to construct electric vehicle recharging stations in Germany, made from structurally engineered bamboo (SEB).

 Also, check out this story about Toyota’s bamboo concept car.